phillipgibson/cncf-projects-app/notes.md

 ```

 Update Secret (basic-user-pass) for registry credentails, TriggerBinding for registry name,namespaces in triggers.yaml
-Create a SendGrid Account and set an API key for use
+Create a SendGrid Account and set an API key for use.
+Reference this [Link](https://sendgrid.com/) to Create a Free Send Grid Account
+and thus a SendGrid Key
 ```
 sendGridApiKey=<<set the api key>> appHostName=$topLevelDomain